aandr26/AWS-SAP-C01-Study-Guide/docs/10_Deployment_and_Operations/10d_Elastic_Beanstalk/Elastic_Beanstalk_Overview.md

 * **Exam Tips:**
   * Platform as a Service (PaaS)
-  * Be aware of the platforms supported in environments.
+  * Be aware of the platforms supported in environments:
+    * Built in languages, docker & custom platforms.
+  * Focus on code, low infrastructure.
+  * Fully customisable - uses AWS products under the covers.
+  * Will require app changes.
   * **Application:**
     * Container of environments, versions, environment configurations.
     * An application can have Web Server or Worker environments.